intake/intake-esm/docs/source/index.rst

 ========

-If you encounter any errors or problems with **intake-cesmle**, please open an Issue at the GitHub http://github.com/NCAR/intake-cesmle main repository.
+If you encounter any errors or problems with **intake-cesm**, please open an Issue at the GitHub http://github.com/NCAR/intake-cesm main repository.